hsinpeng/supabase_fastapi/README.md

 # supabase_fastapi
-Backend of FastAPI and Supabase
+An API Server with FastAPI and Supabase